 If you're headed to Clemson University for a campus visit, one thing you won't have to worry about is finding lots of nearby places to get some delicious food.

-Dyar's Diner is a great "meat and three," where you'll think they know you as soon as you walk through the door and are greeted with a friendly, "Hey!
+Dyar's is a great "meat and three," where you'll think they know you as soon as you walk through the door and are greeted with a friendly, "Hey!
 How are y'all today?!"